 R&D tax credits are claimed through your Company Tax Return (CT600) which is normally submitted on an annual basis and based on the figures from your Statutory Company Accounts.

-It should outline the work done by the company, which technical uncertainties were encountered and how you attempted to overcome them.
-You do not need to be successful in overcoming these uncertainties to qualify for R&D tax relief, an aborted project or work done before a change in direction will still qualify.
+It should outline the work done by your company, which technical uncertainties were encountered and how you attempted to overcome them.
+You do not need to be successful in overcoming these uncertainties to qualify for R&D tax relief.
+An aborted project or work done before a change in direction will still qualify.

-Secondly it is used to justify the size of your claim by outlining the number of projects that took place in the period, the amount of time spent on those projects (employees or contractors) and any other expenditure that may be relevant.
+You also need to justify the size of your claim by outlining the number of projects that took place in the period, the amount of time spent on those projects (employees or contractors) and any other expenditure that may be relevant.

 How far back can you claim R&D tax credits?